 - The high bandwidth applications typically use networks called LTE Advanced (LTE-A) or LTE Advanced Pro.

 4G comes in different flavors for connected objects.
-Here are some examples of IoT devices and their typical bandwidth needs.
-The right 4G LTE module can then be selected according to the need.
+Here are some examples of IoT devices and their specific bandwidth needs.
+The suitable 4G LTE module can then be selected according to the need.

 LTE back-ward compatibility

-This encompasses formerly deployed network technology, including GSM, cdmaOne, W-CDMA (UMTS), and CDMA2000.
+This feature encompasses formerly deployed network technology, including GSM, cdmaOne, W-CDMA (UMTS), and CDMA2000.

 Wi-Fi was created in 2000 by the Wi-Fi Alliance.
 It is a set of wireless local (limited range) area network (LAN) protocols for short-distance connectivity.